All Episodes

 So it could be regulated.

-And the other byproducts were water and sulfur, which is obviously the sulfur is what gave them this horrible smells, and uh I believe sulfur also contributes to acid rain.
+And the other byproducts were water and sulfur, which is obviously the sulfur is what gave them those horrible smells.

-Well, of course, because the power was the the motive behind all of this, and I don't mean to be cynical, I mean to be factual.
+Well, of course, because the power was the motive behind all of this, and I don't mean to be cynical.

 I mean to look at the evidence and come to a rational conclusion.

-And my rational conclusion based on that whole history of environmentalism and what they have imposed upon us in the name of a cleaner environment since the 1970s, is that the whole thing was never about the environment.
+And my rational conclusion, based on that whole history of environmentalism and what they have imposed upon us in the name of a cleaner environment since the 1970s is that the whole thing was never about the environment.

 It was always about power, gaining power over you, your choice, your products, your life, your habits.